5 April 2016

 However, this comes with responsibilities and often arguments can come up over something as simple as dishes or whose turn it is to clean, while you may be in charge of ensuring bills are paid for the first time in your life.

 Being able to deal with the day-to-day problems of flat-sharing for the first time can stand you in good stead to deal with the occasionally problematic issue of office politics.

 You’ll be experienced in dealing with clashing personalities and defending yourself when conflict arises.

 4) Entrepreneurship – Business and enterprise

 By getting involved in business and enterprise societies at university you get access to all manner of workshops, events and forums as well as gaining the opportunity and expertise to consider starting your own business.

 All of these develop your wider business understanding and give you the chance to make mistakes, get things right and more importantly learn at an early stage.

-Getting involved in student newspapers at university can be a great way of developing your writing skills and an opportunity to write about things you’re passionate about in a way that’s engaging and relevant to your audience.
+Getting involved in student newspapers at university can be a great way to develop your writing skills, allowing you to write about things you’re passionate about in a way that’s engaging and relevant to your audience.

-Of course if you’re interesting in pursuing a career in journalism, copywriting or content creation then showing you’ve taken an active interest in writing is incredibly useful, as well as being able to show examples of your work.
+Of course, if you’re interested in pursuing a career in journalism, copywriting or content creation then showing you’ve taken an active interest in writing is incredibly useful, as well as being able to show examples of your work.

 Beyond this, written communication is valued across all jobs; with so much work done on email across sectors, it’s important that you can write clearly and cogently in almost any role.